jhwoodward/neo4j-node/README.md

 The Api provides high level CRUD methods for neo4j nodes and relationships.
 It can be used via REST or directly referenced from an existing NodeJS application.

-For example, passing the following JSON structure to node.save:
+For example, the following JSON structure:

 ```javascript
 {